richardr1126/project-computer-graphics/README.md

 - Ground Display List + Strips: The terrain mesh is precomputed once (heights + normals) and cached in an OpenGL display list rendered as row-wise `GL_TRIANGLE_STRIP`s.
 This eliminates per-frame height/normal recomputation and slashes immediate-mode submissions.
 The list rebuilds only if `steepness`, `size`, `groundY`, or the ground texture changes.
 - Swap-Only Present: Removed an explicit `glFlush()` before buffer swap; rely on `glutSwapBuffers()` which flushes implicitly, reducing driver overhead slightly.
 - Anisotropic Filtering (if available): Texture loader enables the maximum supported anisotropy via `GL_EXT_texture_filter_anisotropic` for sharper textures at grazing angles.
+- Texture Filtering Toggle: Press `o/O` to switch between optimized filtering (mipmaps + anisotropic filtering when supported) and a basic linear mode for comparison; the HUD reports the current state.

 ## Texture credits